 Isn’t it funny how prejudiced we are?
 Just from hearing doubts about someone I had no clue about, some switch in my brain flipped, and I never picked up the book.

-When I got my Blinkist subscription, it was one of the first books I threw in my library – no harm in reading a summary for free, right?
+When I got my Blinkist subscription, The Lean Startup was one of the first books I threw in my library – no harm in reading a summary for free, right?
 Yet again, it ended up last of the pack and I never read it.

 I’m really sorry Mr. Ries, it took me a while, but here’s what I learned: